How to apply for a Golden visa/investor visa in Spain?

-Invest in new business projects: no specific amount required.
+Invest in new business projects: no specific amount is required.
 But this project must be of general interest-job creation, technological innovation, and relevant socio-economic impact in the area where the business is undertaken.

 In addition to the investment, you also need to fulfill other requirements to obtain the visa:

-The applicant needs to be more than 18 years old, a non-EU resident, and do not come from a country where EU laws apply.
+The applicant needs to be more than 18 years old, a non-EU resident, and not come from a country where EU laws apply.

 The applicant should not have criminal record history

 The applicant should not have been refused a Schengen Visa in the past